For detailed information including the application process, see our Tiny Towns Fund page and Program Guidelines.

 - organisational and contact details for the auspicor

 - written confirmation that the auspisor has agreed to auspice your proposed grant project application.
-This can be a letter or email from a senior person at the local council, for example: the CEO, Director etc.
+This can be a letter or email from a person holding a senior position at the local council, for example: the CEO, Director etc.

 How do I know if my town/location is eligible?